Palm Springs, California

 I’m well aware that people travel to this area specifically to golf, and no, I didn’t golf.
-My excuse is I don’t do ball sports and I was too hot.
-So, I decided to sweat through my clothes sitting in the golf cart eating tacos instead of exert any energy.
-Bad excuse, I’ll try it next time I promise.
-Second and better excuse is my family is good at golfing and I’m not trying to bring down the family average.
-Their house is on a hole with a pond so I did enjoy, and simultaneously try not to laugh watching others hit ball after ball in the water.
+My excuse is I don’t do ball sports, and it was too hot.
+I decided to sweat through my clothes sitting in the golf cart eating tacos instead of exert any energy.
+It’s a bad excuse, and I’ll try it next time I promise.
+Second and better excuse is that my family is good at golf, and I’m not trying to bring down the family average.
+Their house is on a hole with a pond though, so I did enjoy, and simultaneously try not to laugh watching others hit ball after ball into the water.

 Night at the Casino: